freebsd/freebsd-quarterly/2019q3/kde.md

 and hundreds of other applications that can be used on any FreeBSD desktop machine.

-Along with KDE itself, the team maintains the Qt libraries, cmake, and a handful of other C++ libraries used in the KDE stack.
+Along with KDE itself, the team maintains the Qt libraries, the CMake build system, and a handful of other C++ libraries used in the KDE stack.

 The upstream releases KDE Frameworks (libraries) on a monthly cycle, KDE Plasma (the desktop environment) quarterly and